How much is your car worth?

 To make loading and unloading groceries and cargo easier when your hands are full, the Tucson Sport/Limited/Ultimate’s power liftgate can be opened just by waiting momentarily behind the back bumper, leaving your hands completely free.
 The Tucson’s power liftgate can also be opened or closed by pressing a button.
 The Corolla Hatchback doesn’t offer a power or hands-free opening trunk.

-The Tucson has a 1500 lbs. towing capacity.
+The Tucson has a 1500 lbs. standard towing capacity (2000 lbs. with 2.4-liter engine).
 The Corolla Hatchback has no towing capacity.

 The Tucson Value/SEL/Sport/Limited has a standard remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The Corolla Hatchback doesn’t offer a remote starting system.

 The Tucson Ultimate’s standard wipers adjust their speed and turn on and off automatically according to the amount of rainfall on the windshield.
 The Corolla Hatchback’s manually variable intermittent wipers have to be constantly adjusted.

 Consumer Reports rated the Tucson’s headlight performance “Good,” a higher rating than the Corolla Hatchback’s headlights, which were rated “Fair.”

 The Tucson’s optional rear view mirror has an automatic dimming feature.
 This mirror can be set to automatically darken quickly when headlights shine on it, keeping following vehicles from blinding or distracting the driver.
 The Corolla Hatchback doesn’t offer the luxury of an automatic dimming rear view mirror.